Public Sector in Dominica

 Dominica is a signatory to the United Nations Convention against Corruption (UNCAC) and has enacted legislation to address corruption issues related to drug trafficking and financial crimes.
 The government promotes comprehensive public policies to reduce and prevent crime, violence, social exclusion, and corruption.
 However, engagement with private sector entities to develop innovative approaches in implementing drug policies and exchanging best practices remains limited.

 The World Justice Project’s General Population Poll 2022 indicates that Dominica has relatively low perceptions of authoritarian behavior, crime victimisation, and positive perceptions of personal safety.
-Nonetheless, challenges persist, including deteriorating perceptions of fundamental freedoms, declining trust in institutions, and negative views on criminal justice system performance.
+Nonetheless, challenges persist, including deteriorating perceptions of fundamental freedoms, declining trust in institutions, and negative views of the criminal justice system performance.

 Public Sector Employment and Economic Impact